been-jamming/rubiks_cube/README.md

   - z and Z rotate the cube around the z axis.
 - Press f/F, b/B, l/L, r/R, u/U, or d/D to turn a face
   - f is forward, b back, l left, r right, u up, d down.
 Pressing Shift-face, ie F, B, L, R, U, or D will turn the face clockwise instead of counterclockwise.
+- Press Space to align the cube with the camera's perspective.
 - Press m to access the menu
   - The menu allows you to scramble the cube, save, load, or quit
   - An empty seed to the cube scrambler sets the seed to a random seed.